+This will depend entirely on the provisions of the trust deed.
 Some trusts provide for the trustee to hold trust property for specified beneficiaries after the vesting date.
 If that applies, the duties of the trustee will change.
 For example, the trustee will no longer have any discretionary powers to appoint income or capital after vesting.
-However, importantly, it is probably that CGT Event E1 will have occurred.
+However, importantly, it is probable that CGT Event E1 will have occurred.

 What happens if the trustee decides to change the vesting date?

-If the trustee exercises the power conferred on it by the trust deed to change the vesting date, and provided the vesting date is not later than the perpetuity date under statute, the change is effective and there are no CGT consequences.
+If the trustee exercises the power conferred on it by the trust deed to change the vesting date, and provided the vesting date is not later that the perpetuity date under statute, the change is effective and there are no CGT consequences.

 What happens if the vesting date has passed and no-one has noticed?

+Continuing to administer the trust in the same manner as it was administered before the vesting will not extend the vesting date.
+It is too late to change the vesting date of a trust after it has passed.
 Depending on the exact provisions of the trust deed, it will be deemed that the trustee is holding the trust property in separate trusts for the beneficiaries in quantities implied or expressed in the trust deed.
 This may have CGT consequences.

 What are the tax consequences on the vesting of a trust?